 We cannot yet fully determine the impact these or future laws, rules, and regulations may have on our business or operations.
 These laws, rules and regulations may be inconsistent from one jurisdiction to another, subject to differing interpretations and may be interpreted to conflict with our practices.
-The CCPA and CPRA could mark the beginning of a trend toward more stringent privacy legislation in the United States.
-For example, Colorado and Virginia adopted individual state privacy laws in 2021 and other states are also considering privacy legislation.
-The CCPA has prompted a number of additional proposals for federal and state privacy legislation that, if passed, could increase our potential liability, add layers of complexity to compliance in the U.S. market, increase our compliance costs, and adversely affect our business.
 Additionally, we may be bound by contractual requirements applicable to our collection, use, processing and disclosure of various types of data, including personal information, and may be bound by, or voluntarily comply with, self-regulatory or other industry standards relating to these matters.